MrDmitry/aidenhale.dev/web/data/work/automation/README.md

 ### Acknowledged limitations

-There are always edge cases that automation smoothes over, but the limitations stay there, even if they are not as obvious.
+There are always edge cases that automation smooths over, but the limitations stay there, even if they are not as obvious.

 Consider automating a release process for several inter-connected projects.
 You may want to tag the release candidate